 The Promoting New Manufacturing Act will improve the permitting process by creating a dashboard with topline data regarding the number of permits issued and length of reviews, requiring EPA to issue guidance concurrent with any new rules so that manufacturers fully understand how to comply, and directing EPA to prepare an annual report to Congress on actions the Agency has taken to expedite the process.

-In his State of the Union Address, President Obama highlighted the important role that domestic natural gas is playing in the U.S. economy and committed his Administration to facilitate the permitting process for manufacturing projects.
-The President said, “Businesses plan to invest almost $100 billion in new factories that use natural gas.
-I’ll cut red tape to help states get those factories built…”
+, President Obama highlighted the important role that domestic natural gas is playing in the U.S. economy and committed his Administration to facilitate the permitting process for manufacturing projects.
+The President said, "Businesses plan to invest almost $100 billion in new factories that use natural gas.
+I'll cut red tape to help states get those factories built…"

 "The Promoting New Manufacturing Act represents a step toward a timely, efficient and transparent regulatory permitting process," concluded Ms. Gershman.
 "We are hopeful that with continued leadership from this committee and others in the House, we can pass this bill and expedite the unprecedented chemical industry investment planned for the United States."